Environmental Health Mini Grant

 - Involvement of students

-- Precautionary/environmental health rationale
+- Precautionary principle/environmental health rationale

 - What is the timeline of the mini grant?

-- All funds must be spent by August 1, 2025.
+- All funds must be spent by February 1, 2026.

 - Are there reporting requirements?